@graffiti-garden/api

 Returns GraffitiObjectStream<Schema>

-A stream of objects that match the given channels and JSON Schema.
+Returns a stream of objects that match the given channels and JSON Schema.

 Parameters